eduroam, OpenSSL 3, and wpa_supplicant

 January 30, 2008 personal

-The pineapple sauce pancake graph has English words as vertices, and a directed edge from a to b if the concatenation ab is also an English word.
+The pineapple sauce pancake graph has English words as vertices, and a directed edge from to if the concatenation is also an English word.
 For instance, there is a vertex labeled pine, and a vertex labeled apple, and an edge from pine to apple.

 Anyway, the graph is huge; and the usual visualization tool (Graphviz) doesn’t work particularly well on the whole graph, so I took a few hundred vertices around pine, apple, sauce, pan, and cake.
 The result was the following: